 7.2 The Supplier recognises that late or short delivery, or delivery of defective Goods, may cause the Company direct, indirect and/or consequential loss and/or loss of profits (including, by way of example, loss arising from the Company's inability to meet other contractual commitments) for which the Supplier agrees to be liable under these Standard Terms.

-8.1 Any proposal by the Supplier to alter the quantity, quality, Specifications, and/or description of the Goods and/or the Services must be notified to the Company and approved by the Company in writing prior to such Goods being despatched and/or Services performed.
+8.1 Any proposal by the Supplier to alter the quantity, quality and description of the Goods and/or the Services must be notified to the Company and approved by the Company in writing prior to such Goods being despatched and/or Services performed.

 8.2 The Company may by reasonable notice in writing to the Supplier at any time before the Delivery Date postpone delivery of the Goods and/or performance of the Services, change the Delivery Address or alter the quantity or volume of Goods and/or Services to be provided.
 In such circumstances, the Supplier shall use all reasonable endeavours to accommodate such request and, if unable to do so, shall promptly notify the Company accordingly, whereupon the Company shall have the right to cancel in whole or in part the Order to which such requested amendment related.